i-s-a-b-e-l/EZ-Eats/README.md

 <h1 align="center">EZ Eats</h1>

-<p align="center">The EZ Eats service provides users with an efficient diet planner that helps reach optimal well being by supporting a healthy lifestyle.</p>
+The EZ Eats service provides users with an efficient diet planner that helps reach optimal well being by supporting a healthy lifestyle.
+To run the service, press the run button for the EzEatsApplication file _(src/main/java/com/eat/diet/EzEatsApplication.java)_.

 ## Table of Contents